Roll20/roll20-character-sheets/Das_Schwarze_Auge_4-1/readme.md

-sheet for german system Das Schwarze Auge / The Dark Eye for ruleset 4.1
+Character sheet for the German system "Das Schwarze Auge" (The Dark Eye) version 4.1.

+= Known Issues =
+* TaP* of skill checks with negative modifiers (= easy) can exceed the TaW